mikemckiernan/sphinx-play/review/pr-35/_sources/good-readme.md.txt

 Specify what is unique or helpful about the notebooks.
 Consider providing a link to the examples directory.

-Consider providing a bulleted list with the name of each notebook or directory for multi-notebook examples.
+Consider providing a bulleted list with the name of each notebook or a link to the directory for multi-notebook examples.

 ## Feedback and Support (Required)